charmed-kubernetes/layer-etcd/README.md

 # Migrating etcd

-Migrating Etcd is a fairly easy task.
-The process is mostly copy/pasteable.
+Migrating the etcd data is a fairly easy task.
+Use the following steps:

 Step 1: Snapshot your existing cluster.
-This is encapsuluted in the `snapshot` action.
+This is encapsulated in the `snapshot` action.

 ```